ManjirOWO/Splatoon-3-Public-Cheats-UwU/README.md

-**I'm doing this to piss off the weird Splatoon 3 hackers who refuse to release their cheats.**\
+**We're doing this to piss off the weird Splatoon 3 hackers who refuse to release their cheats.**\
 **why would you hide them for people that are just searching to have fun?**

 > [!IMPORTANT]\